yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 - For Oracle where sequences are not attached to a column, resume value generation is unsupported.
 - `--parallel-jobs` argument (specifies the number of tables to be exported in parallel from the source database at a time) has no effect on live migration.

-Refer to [export data](../../reference/data-migration/export-data/) for details about the arguments of an export operation.
+Refer to [export data](../../reference/data-migration/export-data/#export-data) for details about the arguments of an export operation.

 The options passed to the command are similar to the [`yb-voyager export schema`](#export-schema) command.
 To export only a subset of the tables, pass a comma-separated list of table names in the `--table-list` argument.

 #### get data-migration-report

-Run the `yb-voyager get data-migration-report --export-dir <EXPORT_DIR>` command to get a consolidated report of the overall progress of data migration concerning all the databases involved (source and target).
+Run the `yb-voyager get data-migration-report --export-dir <EXPORT_DIR>` command to get a consolidated report of the overall progress of data migration concerning all the databases involved (source, target, and source-replica).

-Refer to [get data-migration-report](../../reference/data-migration/export-data/#get-data-migration-report-live-migrations-only) for details about the arguments.
+Refer to [get data-migration-report](../../reference/data-migration/export-data/#get-data-migration-report) for details about the arguments.

 ### Import data to target